Tombstone (character): Fictional character biography

 Robertson was also incarcerated for suppression of evidence.
 On learning this, Tombstone obtained a transfer to Lewisburg State Penitentiary where Robertson was serving his sentence.
 There, he killed an inmate named Bruiser who died trying to protect his friend Robertson.
 Tombstone eventually broke out of prison but was confronted by Spider-Man; he eluded capture after a harrowing battle in which he nearly beat Spider-Man to death before Robertson stopped him.
-Tombstone and Robertson were knocked into the Susquehana River.
+Tombstone and Robertson were knocked into the Susquehanna River.
 Tombstone brought a badly-injured Robertson to an Amish family so that Robertson could recover enough to give him a decent fight.
 When Tombstone finally made his move to kill Robertson in retaliation for turning on him during the fight with Spider-Man, Robertson stabbed Tombstone with a pitchfork and then escaped.
-Tombstone switched allegiances by joining the crime family headed by the Kingpin's rivals Hammerhead and the Chameleon, and then saved Robertson from the Hobgoblin so that he could kill his old foe himself.
+Tombstone switched allegiances by joining the crime family headed by the Kingpin's rivals Hammerhead and Chameleon, and then saved Robertson from the Hobgoblin so that he could kill his old foe himself.
 Robertson earned a full pardon from the government for helping recapture Tombstone.

 Tombstone eventually gained a superhuman physical constitution.
 This was the result of his last attempt to kill Robertson, this time at an Oscorp chemical plant.
 Robertson shot Tombstone and trapped him in an airtight test chamber which contained an experimental gas.
-The gas was absorbed into Tombstone's bloodstream and had a mutagenic effect on his body, enhancing his strength and heightening his other physical abilities.
+The gas was absorbed into Tombstone's blood and had a mutagenic effect on his body, enhancing his strength and heightening his other physical abilities.
 Tombstone then called off his vendetta against Robertson in gratitude.

-Tombstone was later defeated by Daredevil and the Punisher while competing against the Taskmaster in a real game of Assassin sponsored by the Hand.
-Tombstone was hired by the Green Goblin to be part of the Spider-Man killing group, the Sinister Twelve, but was defeated.
-Tombstone was hired by Lily Lucca to pretend he kidnapped her as part of a trap for Daredevil, but lost to the hero in physical combat.
-Tombstone joined the Hood's army of criminals.
-He later returned to pester Deadpool in the miniseries Deadpool: Suicide Kings.
-Tombstone was with the Hood when he presents the original Scorpion's costume to whichever low-level crook impresses him until the party is crashed by the Scorpion stealing the costume.
+It is later revealed that Tombstone is the father of the new Beetle (Janice Lincoln).
+He was contacted by his daughter to help the Sinister Six against Owl's men.